CodeHub-UGA/Concepts/Cyber Security/Learn.md

   * What is packet sniffing?
     * Packet sniffing is the practice of gathering, collecting, and logging some or all packets that pass through a computer network, regardless of how the packet is   addressed.
 In this way, every packet, or a defined subset of packets, may be gathered for further analysis.
       * A great tool for starting out with packet sniffing, if using the Linux/Unix system, is [Wireshark](https://www.wireshark.org)
+        * If you are using a Windows system, the monitor mode might not work.